 To What Extent Does Your State Rely on Property Taxes?

-States and localities rely on property taxes as a major source of revenue.
-In fiscal year 2016, the last year where data is available, property taxes accounted for 31.5 percent of total U.S. state and local tax collections, more than any other source of tax revenue.
-In the same year, 26 states and the District of Columbia raised the greatest share of their tax revenue from property taxes (see Table 8 in our Facts & Figures).
+Property taxes represent a major source of revenue for states and localities.
+In fiscal year 2015, the latest year of data available, 31.1 percent of total U.S. state and local tax collections came from property taxes, more than any other source of tax revenue.
+In the same year, 25 states and the District of Columbia raised the greatest share of their tax revenue from property taxes (see Facts and Figures Table 8).

-A variety of local political subdivisions—counties, cities, school boards, fire departments, and utility commissions, to name a few—have the authority to set property tax rates.
-While most tax jurisdictions levy property taxes based on the fair market value of a property, some base it on income potential (in the case of commercial properties) or other factors.
-In addition, some states place limits on how much property tax rates may increase per year or impose rate adjustments to achieve uniformity throughout the state.
+A variety of local political subdivisions have authority to set property tax rates, including counties, cities, school boards, fire departments, and utility commissions.
+While most tax jurisdictions levy property taxes based on the fair market value of a property, some base the property tax rate on income potential or other factors.
+In addition, some states place limits on the extent to which property tax rates may increase per year or impose rate adjustments to achieve uniformity throughout the state.

-Of the 50 states, New Hampshire and Alaska relied most heavily on property taxes, which respectively accounted for 64.7 percent and 53.7 percent of their tax collections in FY 2016.
-Alabama and Hawaii landed at the other end of the spectrum, raising the smallest portion of their state and local tax revenue through property taxes: 17.1 percent and 17.6 percent, respectively.
+In FY 2015, New Hampshire and Alaska relied most heavily on property taxes, at 65.7 percent and 57.2 percent of their tax collections, respectively, while North Dakota and Alabama raised the smallest portion of their state and local tax revenue through property taxes, at 13.3 percent and 17.2 percent, respectively.

 At the same time, states and localities that generate less revenue through property taxes tend to depend more on general sales taxes, individual and corporate income taxes, excise taxes, and others.
 For example, North Dakota derives much of its tax revenue from severance taxes while generating relatively little revenue from property taxes.